 10 Qualities That Define A Good Economist

 Having helped so many economists take their next career step, we at INOMICS know full well how rewarding working in economics can be.
 When you find that solution you've been looking for, or contribute some research that actually seems to get read and make a difference, it can be the best feeling in the world.
-But this won't happen unless you work on yourself and the skills that are essential for becoming a successful economist and academic in general.
+But this won't happen unless you work on yourself and the skills that are essential for becoming a successful economist in general.

 1. Mathematical aptitude

 Numeracy is a key skill for an economist.
-From dealing with large numerical datasets to interpreting visual data like graphs, you'll need to be comfortable handling numbers and working with mathematical principles.
+From dealing with large datasets to interpreting visual data like graphs, you'll need to be comfortable handling numbers and working with mathematical principles.
 This is why many economists take preparatory classes in mathematics before beginning work or study in economics.

 2. Knowledge of social sciences

-In recent years, economics and the other social sciences have become ever more interdisciplinary, meaning a knowledge of these subjects is not only desirable but essential to be up to date with the field.
-Knowing a little about other, related areas will also stand you in good stead in life in general; a bit of history gives you something else to talk about at dinner parties, other than inflation rates.
+Economics also has a lot of common ground with other social science subjects like psychology, history, and sociology.
+Thus, having a working knowledge of these subjects and the methods used in them is highly beneficial.
+In recent years, economics and the other social sciences have become ever more interdisciplinary, meaning an understanding of these subjects is not only desirable but increasingly essential if you're to keep up to date on economic theory.
+Knowing a little about other, related areas will also benefit you in life in general; a bit of history knowledge gives people something else to ask you about at dinner parties, other than inflation rates or the stock market.

 3. Good at understanding complex systems